JanssenProject/jans/docs/janssen-server/install/docker-install/quick-start.md

 Testing openid-configuration endpoint..
 ```

-As can be seen, the install script also accesses the well-known endpoints to varify that Janssen Server is responsive.
+As can be seen, the install script also accesses the well-known endpoints to verify that Janssen Server is responsive.

 ## Verify Installation By Accessing Standard Endpoints